mousemke/_val/README.md

 #### 1.0.0

 + complete rebuild of how commands and responses are handled
-+ module ini renamed to init
++ module ini removed, now handled in the constructor
 + added help mode
 + modules are now classes
++ made syntax help available

 #### 0.4.0